 Women – and other female mammals – are born with a fixed number of eggs, which remain dormant in the ovaries until the release of a single egg per menstrual cycle.
-But for women, fertility declines significantly at around the age of 35.
+But for women, infertility increases significantly at around the age of 35.

 “One of the main causes of female infertility is a defect in the eggs that causes them to have an abnormal number of chromosomes.
 These so-called aneuploid eggs become increasingly prevalent as a woman ages.
 This is a key reason that older women have trouble getting pregnant and having full-term pregnancies.
 It is also known that these defective eggs increase the risk of miscarriage and can cause Down’s syndrome in full-term babies” explained FitzHarris.